 Additionally, braces often help dogs feel more confident about their ailing legs, which can improve their mood and quality of life.

-Canine elbow and knee braces are available as both mass-produced and custom-built versions; while the latter are clearly superior to the former, they are also more expensive.
+Canine elbow and knee braces are available as both mass-produced and custom-built versions.
+The latter type are clearly superior to the former (and they don’t slide around as much, which makes them more comfortable for your pet), but they are also more expensive.

 Discuss the issue with your veterinarian before purchasing such a brace to obtain the best possible product for your pet and you avoid causing further damage.